-Subaru Outback more refined for '15
+Subaru Outback is more refined for 2015, added features

 The Subaru Outback, one of the best vehicles at gracefully blending car and sport utility characteristics, is revamped for 2015 with more interior room than ever, improved ride, handsome looks and more features.